 \subsubsection{The stabilization algorithm}

 For any positive integer $r$, let $D_r$ denote the disk with $r$ holes.
-We assume that the holes are aligned horizontally on $D_r$ and we enumerate the holes on $D_r$ from left to right as $H_1, H_2, \ldots, H_{r}.$
+We assume that the holes are aligned horizontally in $D_r$ and we enumerate the holes in $D_r$ from left to right as $H_1, H_2, \ldots, H_{r}.$

 The initial step of the algorithm corresponding to $(0)$ is the disk $D_1$ with no vanishing cycle, as depicted on the top in Figure~\ref{fig: stabil1}.
 Recall that the only blowup starting from $(0)$ is the initial blowup $(0) \to (1,1)$.
-The corresponding fiber is the disk $D_2$ with one vanishing cycle $\a_1$, which is parallel to the boundary of $H_1$, as depicted in the middle in Figure~\ref{fig: stabil1}.
+The corresponding fibre is the disk $D_2$ with one vanishing cycle $\a_1$, which is parallel to the boundary of $H_1$, as depicted in the middle in Figure~\ref{fig: stabil1}.
 This is a stabilization of the previous step, where we had the annulus $D_1$ with no vanishing cycle.
 Depending on the type of the next blowup, we proceed as follows.

 If we have an interior blowup at the first term $(1,1) \to (2,1,2)$, then $H_2$ ``splits" into two holes, where the new hole $H_3$ is placed to the right of $H_2$.
 The curve $\a_1$ becomes a convex curve enclosing $H_2$ and $H_3$ in $D_3$.
 We introduce a new vanishing cycle $\a_2$ which encloses $H_1$ and $H_3$ in $D_3$ as shown at the bottom left in Figure~\ref{fig: stabil1}.
 We can view the introduction of $\a_2$ as a stabilization of the previous step.